Transactions

 of more than one hour, it will be equal to the limit.

-moment or last ping_tx
+call or from the last ping_tx

-Extending a transaction lifetime
+Extending a transaction's TTL

 command.